This ESR/LOW OHMS meter

 You can use EVB ESR meters to measure the internal resistance of batteries or individual cells of battery packs.

 However when the probes are first connected to a live battery, the internal non polarized blocking caps are hitting with a really fast rise time pulse, that could damage the internal meter's circuitry.
 Sometimes we could observe a spark at the contact time with probes and battery terminals.

-To overcome this situation, that represents a risk for your ESR meter, included is one special aligator clip, with all white meters, assembled or in kit, specialy made for safelly measure large capacity batteries.
+To overcome this situation, that represents a risk for your ESR meter, we offer a pair of aligator clips, with all white meters, assembled or in kit, specialy made for safelly measure large capacity batteries.

 To make a measurement first do the calibration by:

 »clip (short) both aligators

 »press the SPST probe switch and while holding it press the meter cal button.